Katherine Schmidt: 1920s

 Although both Schmidt and Kuniyoshi were able to sell a few paintings in the early 1920s, they had to take jobs both to support themselves and to save for a planned trip to Europe.
 Schmidt ran the lunch room at the League during this time and later ran an evening sketch class and performed odd jobs for the Whitney Studio Club.

 Schmidt and Kuniyoshi spent two years in Europe during 1925 and 1926 and returned there in 1927.
 Unlike Kuniyoshi and other American artists who traveled in France, Spain, and Italy during the 1920s, Schmidt did not find in those places subjects that she wished to paint and she returned to the United States feeling that the American environment suited her artistic outlook better than the European.

 The Whitney Studio Club had given Schmidt her first solo exhibition in 1923.
 She and two other artists showed works in three separate galleries.
 In 1927 Schmidt was given her second solo show, the first of an annual series of them held at the Daniel Gallery.
 By this time Schmidt's work had become familiar to both critics and gallery goers.
 Earlier shows at the Whitney Studio Club, the Society of Independent Artists, and a few other galleries had attracted notice from New York art critics, but these reviews were not nearly as comprehensive as the write ups her work received at this time.
-A critic for the Brooklyn Daily Eagle, Helen Appleton Read, said her work during the early years of her career had showed Kenneth Hayes Miller's influence but was nonetheless "distinctly personal."
+A critic for the Brooklyn Daily Eagle, Helen Appleton Read, said her work during the early years of her career had shown Kenneth Hayes Miller's influence but was nonetheless "distinctly personal."
 The paintings in the solo show at the Daniel Gallery were now, she said, less given to Miller-like subjects than they had been.
 A critic for the New York Times noted an influence of Renoir in the figure studies and praised her ability to capture a sense of drama in her subjects but felt, overall, that her work lacked feeling, was "somewhat dry in aspect."